Bardin08/dotnet-roadmap/README.md

 - Objective: Develop a Tic-Tac-Toe.
 The game should feature a leaderboard to track wins, losses, and draws.

 - Requirements:
     - Gameplay: Implement the classic 3x3 grid gameplay.
     - Player Input: Allow two players to input their moves.
     - Win Logic: Include logic to determine the winner or a draw.
     - Leaderboard:
         - Store the results of each game (win/loss/draw) for each player in a file.
         - Display the leaderboard at the beginning or end of each game session.
     - File Operations:
         - Use file handling to read and write leaderboard data.
         - Ensure data persistence across game sessions.
     - Additional Challenges:
         - Implement an AI opponent.
         - Add an option to reset the leaderboard.

+### LINQ Practice

+For a comprehensive list of [LINQ](./Practice/LINQ.md) practice tasks, refer to the LINQ Tasks File.
+This resource provides a variety of scenarios to apply LINQ in practical, real-world examples.

 ## Assessment